Audio and video settings

 In earlier versions, noise suppression mode was selected depending on the rating of your device: advanced noise suppression mechanisms were available on high-performance devices, while on less powerful devices, only balanced mode was used to save resources.

-Automatic.
-If this option is selected, the noise suppression mechanism will be chosen based on the performance level of your device: for relatively powerful devices, the Enhanced noise suppression will be selected, while for less powerful devices, the Standard noise suppression will be used.
+- When this option is selected, the active noise suppression mechanism will be chosen based on your device's performance level – will be enabled for relatively powerful devices, while will be used for less powerful ones.

-Standard.
-The moderate noise suppression level, suitable for low-performance devices.
-In this mode, the application can eliminate less intense noises, such as the sound of a passing car or distant barking, or muffle loud noises, like the sound of neighbors doing renovations.
+- .
+A moderate noise suppression level suitable for low-performance devices.
+This mode can eliminate less intense noises such as the sound of a passing car or a distant dog barking, or it can suppress loud noises like construction work from neighbors.

-To activate echo cancellation, check the corresponding box.
+To enable echo cancellation, check the box with the same name.

 During the testing, you will hear several audio signals from the selected playback device.
 When the test is successfully completed, the time of delay will be displayed.

-You can run the audio test again by clicking the Restart button, which will replace the Estimate button after the first successful testing.
+You can retake the audio test by clicking the button, which will appear after successfully completing the test the first time, replacing the button.

-The Control app with HID device buttons checkbox allows users to control the application with the hardware buttons on a speakerphone or headset.
+The checkbox controls the ability to manage the application using the buttons on a speakerphone or headset.